Bluestockings (bookstore)

-Bluestockings is a radical bookstore, café, and activist center located in the Lower East Side of Manhattan, New York City.
-It started as a volunteer-supported and collectively owned bookstore; and is currently a worker-owned bookstore with mutual aid offerings/free store.
+Bluestockings was a radical bookstore, café, and activist center located on the Lower East Side of Manhattan, New York City, operating from 1999 to 2025.
+It started as a volunteer-supported and collectively owned bookstore, and later became a worker-owned bookstore that also operated mutual-aid offerings/a free store.
 The store started in 1999 as a feminist bookstore and was named for a group of Enlightenment intellectual women, the Bluestockings.
-Its founding location was 172 Allen Street, and is currently located a few blocks east on 116 Suffolk Street.

 Influences

-Bluestockings actively supports "movements that challenge hierarchy and all systems of oppression" and is one of 13 identified feminist bookstores in the United States and Canada.
-Ideologically, Bluestockings has been influenced by intersectional feminism, anti-capitalism, and the anti-globalization movement of the early 2000s, and conceptually, by other collectively run spaces and infoshops like Time's Up!
-Its collective members see Bluestockings as an experiment in self-managed autonomous space that challenges the neoliberalist economic organization of New York City, creating a community for queer or femme activists.
-Inspired by feminist consciousness-raising reading groups, Bluestockings provides information on social oppression through its books, zines, and events.
+Bluestockings actively supported "movements that challenge hierarchy and all systems of oppression" and was one of 13 identified feminist bookstores in the United States and Canada.
+Ideologically, Bluestockings was influenced by intersectional feminism, anti-capitalism, and the anti-globalization movement of the early 2000s, and conceptually, by other collectively run spaces and infoshops like Time's Up!
+Its collective members saw Bluestockings as an experiment in self-managed autonomous space that challenged the neoliberal economic organization of New York City, creating a community for queer or femme activists.
+Inspired by feminist consciousness-raising reading groups, Bluestockings provided information on social oppression through its books, zines, and events.

 Structure

-Bluestockings is a collectively owned independent bookstore that contains a small fair trade café serving coffee from Zapatista coffee cooperatives.
-The Bluestockings collective is a small group of worker-owners.
-They make decisions based on consensus, with the input and support of volunteers and community members.
-As of 2017, the store is registered as an S corporation in which no one person can own a majority of shares.
-Volunteers contribute through self-directed projects and working groups.
+Bluestockings was a collectively owned independent bookstore that contained a small fair trade café serving coffee from Zapatista coffee cooperatives.
+The Bluestockings collective was a small group of worker-owners.
+They made decisions based on consensus, with the input and support of volunteers and community members.
+As of 2017, the store was registered as an S corporation in which no one person can own a majority of shares.
+Volunteers contributed through self-directed projects and working groups.
 At its peak, Bluestockings had over 70 active volunteers.

-Bluestockings serves as a community meeting space for literary, activist, feminist, and intellectual gatherings.
-In this public space, guests can relax and socialize as long as they want without purchasing anything.
-Most nights, Bluestockings hosts author readings, discussions, screenings, workshops, open mics, and panels, all of which are free to attend.
-Some notable speakers include members of the band Pussy Riot, poet Eileen Myles, Transgender Vanguard, and the Icarus Project.
+Bluestockings served as a community meeting space for literary, activist, feminist, and intellectual gatherings.
+In this public space, guests could relax and socialize as long as they wanted without purchasing anything.
+Most nights, Bluestockings hosted author readings, discussions, screenings, workshops, open mics, and panels, all of which were free to attend.
+Some notable speakers included members of the band Pussy Riot, poet Eileen Myles, Transgender Vanguard, and the Icarus Project.